satushh/gloas/README.md

   │  │      state = store.block_states[data.beacon_block_root]             │   │
   │  │      ptc = get_ptc(state, data.slot)                                │   │
   │  │                                                                     │   │
+  │  │      # Ignore if not for the block's slot                           │   │
+  │  │      if data.slot != state.slot: return                             │   │
+  │  │                                                                     │   │
   │  │      # Verify the validator is in the PTC                           │   │
   │  │      assert msg.validator_index in ptc                              │   │
+  │  │                                                                     │   │
+  │  │      # If from wire, ensure current slot and verify signature       │   │
+  │  │      if not is_from_block:                                          │   │
+  │  │          assert data.slot == get_current_slot(store)                │   │
+  │  │          assert is_valid_indexed_payload_attestation(...)           │   │
   │  │                                                                     │   │
   │  │      # Update the PTC vote tracking                                 │   │
   │  │      ptc_index = ptc.index(msg.validator_index)                     │   │